kolasniwash/kolasniwash.github.io/_posts/2019-10-01-Creating-datasets-from-bigdata-with-google-big-query.md

 Moving further in my machine learning journy I learned it wasn't always that simple.
 I realized many of the datasets I was working with were small, usually on the order of 50k samples.
 What If the dataset was much larger?
 Like 10x or 100x larger?
 How would I work with my data when it won't fit into my computers memory.

-From previous work with SQl I knew there were reasonable solutions to extract subsets of my data from a larger source.
+From previous work with SQL I knew there were reasonable solutions to extract subsets of my data from a larger source.
 I wanted a clean and structured way to do this.

-#Classic way to set up training and test datasets
+# Classic way to set up training and test datasets
 Using train_test_split is the ubiqutous method machine learning practitioners use to segment a dataset.
 For datasets sized less than about 100k rows most computers can hold the whole dataset in their memory and run something like the following.

 ```python